-In SSRS, Data Source (DS) is a connection settings which is used to connect with underlying Databases or Data Warehouses.
-Data source is a combination of Provider name, Server instance Name, Database Name and Database credentials.
+In SSRS, Data Source (DS) is a connection setting used to connect with underlying Databases or Data Warehouses.
+The SSRS Shared data source is a combination of the Provider name, Server instance Name, Database Name, and Database credentials.

-The SQL Server Reporting Services supports two types of data sources: Shared Data Source and Embedded Data Sources.
-In this article we will show you, Steps involved in creating SSRS Shared Data Source.
+The SQL Server Reporting Services supports two types of data sources: Shared Data Source and Embedded.
+In this article, we will show you, Steps involved in creating SSRS Shared Data Source.

-Shared Data Source: If you want to share the same data source to multiple reports, report models and subscriptions then we have to create shared data source.
-Following are the few uses of shared data source:
+SSRS Shared Data Source: If you want to share the same data source for multiple reports, report models, and subscriptions, then we have to create a shared data source.
+Following are the few uses of SSRS shared data source:

 - It can be created once and used in multiple reports.

-- If you want to change the data source, you can do it at once place and it will be reflected in all the supporting reports.
+- If you want to change the data source, do it in one place, and it will reflect in all the supporting reports.

 Creating SSRS Shared Data Source

-After creating the New SQL Reporting Services project (SSRS project), the solution explorer looks like below
+After creating the New SQL Reporting Services project, the solution explorer looks like the one below.

-TIP: Please refer Creating SSRS Project article to understand the steps involved in creating new project.
+TIP: Please refer to Creating Project article to understand the steps involved in creating a new project.

-To create data source, Right click on the Shared Data Sources folder present in the solution explorer and select the Add New Data Source option from the context menu
+To create an SSRS shared data source, Right-click on the Shared Data Sources folder in the solution explorer and select the Add New option from the context menu.

-Or you can choose Add option and then select New Item option from the context menu.
-This will open New window and from that window you can select the New Data Source option
+Or you can choose the Add option and select the New Item option from the context menu.
+It opens a new window to select the New DS option.

 In this example, We selected the Add New Data Source option from the context menu.
-Once you click on that option, it will open Shared Data Source Properties window to configure the SSRS Shared Data Source.
-Following are the properties inside the Shared Data Source Properties window
+Once you click on that option, it will open the Shared Data Source Properties window to configure the SSRS Shared Data Source.
+The following are the properties inside the Shared Data Source Properties window.

-- Name: Please specify valid unique name for the data source you want to create.
+- Name: Please specify a valid unique name for the DS you want to create.

-- Connection Strings: If you know, How to write the connection string then write down here.
-If not, click on the Edit button to specify the Data Source (Provider), Server Instance Name, Login credentials and Database Name.
+- Connection Strings: If you know how to write the connection string, write it here.
+If not, click the Edit button to specify the Provider, Server Instance Name, Login credentials, and Database Name.

-Following screenshot will show you the supporting types.
-For instance, if your data source is SQL Server then select Microsoft SQL Server or OLE DB.
-If your data source is SQL Server Analysis Service then select Microsoft SQL Server Analysis Services.
+The following screenshot will show you the supporting types.
+For instance, if it is SQL Server, then select Microsoft SQL Server or OLE DB.
+If it is SQL Server Analysis Service, then select Microsoft SQL Server Analysis Services.